A Tax-Efficient Portfolio Makeover May Be Less Painful Than You Think

 In a similar vein, some investors may have started in a taxable brokerage account without regard for the tax-efficiency of their investments.
 A few unwanted income or capital gains distributions later, they realize that they should have been more focused on investments that limit those taxable distributions.
 On the short list of tax-friendly investments for stock investors are individual stocks, broad-market exchange-traded funds and index mutual funds, and tax-managed funds.
 For bond investors, municipal bonds, whose distributions are free from federal and in some cases state and local taxes, often make sense, especially for people in higher tax brackets.

-The good news is that if she can account for the taxes she has already paid on distributions she received and reinvested during her holding period, she can offset--partially if not entirely--the taxes she'll owe on her own gains.
+The good news is that if the investor can account for the taxes she has already paid on distributions she received and reinvested during her holding period, she can offset--partially if not entirely--the taxes she'll owe on her own gains.
 Thus, she may have no reason to put off making her portfolio more tax-friendly in the future.

 A simplified example can illustrate how distributions can be costly, from a tax standpoint, in the year in which they're received, but those costs can help offset eventual tax outlays upon selling.